How it effects your booking

 It is highly likely that social distancing will be an ongoing requirement for all transport in Scotland.
 This includes transportation to, and from, the island.
 Many services will be limited to around 20% of capacity.

 To be certain that you can travel to the island it is essential that you have a confirmed booking on any service in both directions.
 It is unlikely that you will be able to turn up and travel, especially by sea.
-You should check even if you have prior bookings as these may have changed.

 You can find contact details for the main providers at these links:

 In the house

 We have worked hard to ensure that the house is Covid Secure.
 That means every surface has been disinfected and the bathrooms have been fully bleached.